-An important activity of the SUVCW is to locate and register the graves of Civil War Soldiers.
-Jan Huber is our Graves Registration Officer, and travels throughout Arizona to locate and record Civil War Graves.
-The National Graves Registration Database is searchable and can help individuals locate ancestors’ graves.
+An important activity of the SUVCW is to locate and register the graves of Union Civil War soldiers.
+David Jackson is our department’s current Graves Registration Officer and he works to locate and record local Union soldier graves.

-Through Jan’s efforts, we identified the last Civil War veteran buried in Arizona, Parker Louis Gordon, and had a ceremony in 2007 at which we dedicated a new memorial marker to him at Pioneer and Military Memorial Park, Phoenix.
-Gordon was born September 1, 1847 and died December 5, 1946.
+We have identified the last Civil War veteran buried in Arizona, Private Parker Louis Gordon, and had a ceremony in 2007 at which we dedicated a new memorial marker to him at Pioneer and Military Memorial Park, Phoenix.
+Gordon was born September 1, 1847, and died December 5, 1946.
 He served as a private with the 154th Illinois Infantry Regiment.

-In 2011, again through Jan’s efforts, we identified the unmarked grave of a Civil War veteran and Buffalo Soldier, Ambrose Skinner, who served in the 36nd United States Colored Infantry.
+In 2011 we identified the unmarked grave of a Civil War veteran and Buffalo Soldier, Private Ambrose Skinner, who served in the 36th United States Colored Infantry.
 Through an arduous 2-year period, Jan Huber, our previous Graves Registration Officer, identified the next of kin and worked with the Veteran’s Administration to secure and install a military tombstone for this soldier at Greenwood Memorial Law Cemetery in Phoenix.

 • Arizona Stand Down each winter, supporting homeless veterans.
 We provide financial and volunteer support.
 Contact: Brother Jim Heller

 • Memorial Day Observation each May, at Pioneer Military and Memorial Park.
 Contact: Brother David Swanson PCC

 • GAR Research and Publication to uncover and distribute the history of the GAR in Arizona.

 • Eagle Scout Recognition through the efforts of Brother Dennis Lamb, who sends recognition certificates to new Eagle Scouts on behalf of the Camp.
 Contact: Brother Dennis Lamb

 • School presentations by various Brothers to enrich the elementary and middle-school education of our youth on the meaning and importance of the Civil War.

 • Reenactments of battles and skirmishes by some of our brothers with organized units, preserving our history.